Pattinapakkam: Production

-Newcomer director Jayadev, the brother of actress Bhavana, began scripting for the film in mid-2013 and met industry professionals in both Chennai and Kerala to develop his script.
+Jayadev aka Jaiiddev, the brother of actress Bhavana, began scripting for the film in mid-2013 and met industry professionals in both Chennai and Kerala to develop his script.
 After spending over a year meeting potential actors and producers, Jayadev met Kalaiyarasan in Chennai during August 2014 to discuss the film and after hearing the concept and storyline, Kalaiyarasan showed interest to work in the project.
-Jayadev reworked the screenplay and pre-production began in May 2015, with the team fixing the filming dates for August 2015.
+Rohit Roy Mulamoottil agreed to produce the film and pre-production began in May 2015, with the team fixing the filming dates for August 2015.

 Anaswara Kumar was signed on to play the lead female role.
 Speaking about her role, Anaswara revealed that she would portray a college student who hails from a middle-class background, who is extremely protective of Vetri (played by Kalaiyarasan)".
 Chaya Singh revealed that she would be portraying a Bollywood actress, while Kalaiyarasan would play her mother's carer.